openflighthpc/power-server/README.md

 It is therefore possible to store the relevant credentials within the environment to prevent hard coding them in a config.

 The `variables` parameter is used to customise the command on a per node basis.
 They can be referenced using standard bash syntax: `$var1`, `$var2`, etc. The value is pulled from the nodes hash as described below.

+All the commands (with exception of `status`) must exit 0 in order to be considered a "success".
+This means the command has been successfully submitted to the platform and is now be preformed.
+It does not have to wait for the action to be fully complete NOR does it mean it will complete without error.
+This behaviour is intentionally platform specific.

+The `status` command has two exit codes that are considered "successes": 0 and `status_off_exit_code`.
+An exit code of 0 must be returned if the node is currently running.
+The `status_off_exit_code` defaults to 255 and must be returned if the node is offline.
+All other exit codes are failures and the state of the node is undetermined.
+NOTE: `starting` and `stopping` are not currently supported power states and should be considered a failure condition.

 #### Adding the Nodes